Sunday of Week 1 of Advent (Year A)

 Commentary on Isaiah 2:1-5; Romans 13:11-14; Matthew 24:37-44

 A new year in the Church’s calendar begins today.
-Happy new year to all!
+Happy New Year to all!

-This period is appropriately called “Advent”.
+This period is appropriately called ‘Advent’.
 It comes from the Latin word adventus which simply means ‘coming’.
 But whose coming are we talking about?
-Obviously we are beginning to prepare to remember God coming to be a human being among us, with us and like us.
+Obviously we are beginning to prepare to remember God’s coming to be a human being among us, with us and like us.
 And yet, although the Scripture for today does speak of the coming of God, it makes no mention of the coming of Christ as Christmas.

 Actually, at this time we can speak of three comings of God.
-The first, is when Jesus, the Son of God came to be born in the stable at Bethlehem.
-But, today’s Mass also speaks of the final coming of Jesus at the end of the world.
+The first is when Jesus, the Son of God came to be born in the stable at Bethlehem.
+But today’s Mass also speaks of the final coming of Jesus at the end of the world.
 And, there is still a third kind of coming we need to be aware of, namely, when God enters our lives every day.
 Every single experience can be an opportunity to make contact with God.
-And we are reminded of that ongoing contact with God especially in the celebration of the sacraments, including this Eucharist.
+And we are reminded of that ongoing contact with God especially in the celebration of the sacraments, including the Eucharist.

 Preparing for the end